-Tuition and fees are due upon registration, unless a student is registering on-line, in which case the deadline for payment established by the Registrar's Office must be respected.

-Student can pay by cash, checks, and bank drafts at the AUD branch of the Commercial Bank of Dubai.
-Credit Card payments may be made at the AUD Finance Office subject to a handling fee of about 1.5 %.
+Tuition and fees are due upon registration, unless a student is registering online, in which case the deadline for payment established by the Registrar's Office must be respected.
+Student can pay by cash, check, and bank drafts at the AUD branch of the Commercial Bank of Dubai.
+Credit Card payments may be made at the AUD Finance Office subject to a handling fee of roughly 1.5 %.

-Tuition and fees may also be paid by bank transfer or by filling the credit card authorization form below.
+Tuition and fees may also be paid by bank transfer or by filling the credit card authorization form on the following page.

 Bank Transfer: Payable to the "American University in Dubai", account number 1000351229 at the Commercial Bank of Dubai, Dubai Head Office, swift code: CBDUAEADDXB.
 Include student name and I.D.# on the payment details.

-Credit card paid via written authorization: by filling out the following information and faxing this sheet to AUD Finance Office +9714-3994566.
-Only Visa and Master Cards are accepted and will have additional handling fee of 2 % of the total amount paid.
+Credit Card (paid via written authorization): by filling out the following information and faxing this sheet to AUD Finance Office +9714-3994566.
+Only Visa and Master Cards are accepted and will carry an additional handling fee of 2.0 % of the total amount paid.

-A student not physically present in Dubai who wishes to pay by credit card, will be required to fill-out a form requesting the following information:
+A student not physically present in Dubai who wishes to pay by credit card will be required to fill-out a form containing the following information: